-The foundation implements a global strategy foundation-wide, and although it does not have a specific geographic region of focus, it pays particular attention to increasing the dialogue “between activists, educators, and community leaders from the Global South.”
+The foundation implements a global strategy foundation-wide, and although it does not have a specific geographic region of focus, it pays particular attention to increasing the dialogue “[b]etween activists, educators, and community leaders from the Global South.”
 Beyond this focus, Channel seeks catalytic women’s human rights organizations that work at the international, national and regional levels.

 The foundation's grants range from $20,000 to $25,000; however, a few grants range from $10,000 to $15,000.
+To learn about the types of organizations Channel supports, examine its grants awarded page.
 The foundation accepts proposals by invitation only, and does not accept unsolicited proposals.